-- Oppose legislation that would diminish the City's authority to regulate growth and 1. development through land use and zoning regulations, building codes, comprehensive planning, annexation, or eminent domain, or that would erode the City's authority to assess inspection fees for new, existing, or re-development. - Support legislation that returns control of regulating building materials to municipalities.
-2. - 3.
-Oppose legislation that would diminish the City's authority to regulate short-term rentals. - Oppose any further erosion of the City's current authority within its ETJ.
-4. - 5.
-Actively monitor, evaluate, and act, if necessary, on legislation that creates or modifies special districts within the City and its ETJ.
+- 1. Oppose legislation that would diminish the City's authority to regulate growth and development through land use and zoning regulations, building codes, comprehensive planning, annexation, or eminent domain, or that would erode the City's authority to assess inspection fees for new, existing, or re-development. - 2.
+Support returning control of regulating building materials to municipalities by repealing House Bill 2439 (2019), which preempted cities from regulating building materials. - 3.
+Oppose legislation that would diminish the City's authority to regulate short-term rentals. - 4.
+Oppose any further erosion of the City's current authority within its ETJ. - 5.
+Monitor the creation or modification of special districts within the City and its ETJ, and support or oppose them as necessary.